FAQ

 How does the incomplete markdown parsing work?

-When parseIncompleteMarkdown is enabled (default), Streamdown automatically detects and fixes common issues in incomplete markdown like unclosed code blocks, incomplete lists, and partial formatting.
-This ensures smooth rendering even as markdown is being streamed from AI models.
+When parseIncompleteMarkdown is enabled (default), Streamdown uses the remend package to preprocess the markdown before rendering.
+Remend automatically detects and completes common issues in incomplete markdown like unclosed bold/italic markers, incomplete links, and partial code blocks.
+This preprocessing ensures smooth rendering even as markdown is being streamed from AI models.
+You can also use remend as a standalone package in your own projects.

 Is Streamdown compatible with all react-markdown plugins?